tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 .. tip:: **To add a new custom style:**

-    1. Create an image or an animation level with Tahoma, or with third-party software.
+    1. Create an image or an animation level with Tahoma2D, or with third-party software.

     2. Save it in the folder ``Projectroot\library\custom styles`` (see  :ref:`Setting up Projects <setting_up_projects>`  ).